-Here at TimeScapeUSA, when we present a brand with a dedicated aesthetic or philosophy, we don't assume it will grace every wrist.
-Procrustes we ain't.
-With their slim cases, spartan dials, and ongoing attachment to a particular moment in the history of jet age elegance, Glycine watches don't always appeal to the masses.
-But for the enthusiast seeking a particular idea of quality, it might be the perfect fit.
+Here at TimeScapeUSA, when we present brands with a specific dedicated aesthetic or philosophy, we don't assume it will grace every wrist., however, Procrustes we are not.
+With their slim cases, spartan dials, the Glycine Brand is known for their Airman and continued, ongoing attachment to a particular moment in the history of jet age elegance.
+Glycine watches don't always appeal to the masses, but for the watch enthusiast seeking a particular idea of quality, it might be the perfect fit.

 In a company history that spans a hundred years, the Airman design was Glycine's one enduring contribution to worldwide watchmaking.
 Equipped with a 24 hour dial and a second time zone indicated by the crown-operated bezel, it was initially marketed to airlines as staff equipment and served the needs of pilots and military personnel almost too well.
 In the years since, Glycine has experimented with variations, configurations, and appropriations of the original Airman themes but never strayed far from its initial aesthetic.
 Size was the exception to this rule, and in the early 2000s Glycine produced enormous watches like the 56mm Airman 7.